Interval Analysis of Worst-case Stationary Moments for Stochastic Chemical Reactions with Uncertain Parameters: Application examples

 and $c_1(\bm{K}) = K_1, c_2(\bm{K}) = K_2,\ d_1(X) = X$, which allows for including all moments in eq. (\ref{example-momeq}) into the matrices.

-Finally, based on Proposition 2, we compute the upper and the lower bounds of the possible values of the mean copy number $\mathbb{E}[X]$ for different values of $r$.
+Finally, based on Proposition 1, we compute mathematically valid upper and lower bounds of the mean copy number $\mathbb{E}[X]$ for different values of $r$.
 The results are illustrated in Fig. \ref{Range_Mean_NL}(A), where $\rho = 5$ is used.
-We observe from Fig. \ref{Range_Mean_NL}(A) that, for each $r$, the gap between the upper and the lower bounds monotonically decreases with increasing $\sigma$.
+We observe from Fig. \ref{Range_Mean_NL}(A) that, for each $r$, the gap between the upper and lower bounds monotonically decreases with increasing $\sigma$.
 This is because the constraints for the optimization program with smaller $\sigma$ become a subset of those for the larger ones.
-This feature allows us to automate the choice of $\sigma$ by iteratively solving the optimization problem by increasing $\sigma$ until the solution converges to a certain value.
+This feature allows us to automate the choice of $\sigma$ by iteratively solving the optimization problem by increasing $\sigma$ until the gap between the bounds reaches to an acceptable range or the decrease of the gap starts stalling.
 Another important observation is that the gap increases monotonically with $r$.
 This gap shows the uncertainty of the mean copy number that originates from the uncertainty of the joint distribution $\mathbb{P}_K$ due to the possible correlation of the parameters.
 In other words, Fig. \ref{Range_Mean_NL}(A) shows the worst-case value of the uncertain moment for each $r$.
-In fact, the gap becomes zero (with two significant digits) for $\sigma=9$ when the parameters are independent, for which case the $\mathbb{P}_K$ is uniquely determined as the product of the two gamma distributions.
+The gap becomes zero (with two significant digits) for $\sigma=9$ when the parameters are independent, for which case $\mathbb{P}_K$ is uniquely determined as the product of the two gamma distributions.